TurboGears/tg2docs/book/appendices/preprelease.rst

 Once done, you will need to make it visible to the world under the downloads directory.
 Make sure that it matches the URL you placed in setup.py.
-Also pay close attention to the permissions when you do so.
+Also pay close attention to the permissions when you do so, making sure that they are world-readable.

 After doing this, visit `Jenkins`_ and update the build processes for the tg-next packages.
 Ideally, they will become very simple.
 Even